KENNEBUNKPORT'S ORIGINAL KAYAK COMPANY SINCE 1995

 The Mousam River

-The easiest launch site is at the Route 9 bridge (approximate address is 210 Western Avenue, Kennebunk, Maine) with plenty of free parking along the road.
-There is also a launch site at Rogers Pond Park, also with free parking (entrance near the corner of Water Street and Factory Pasture Rd, Kennebunk, Maine), which is at the northern end of the navigable part of the river.
+The easiest launch site is at the Route 9 bridge (approximate address is 210 Western Avenue, Kennebunk, Maine).
+There is plenty of free parking along the road.
+There is also a launch site at Rogers Pond Park, also with free parking (entrance near the corner of Water Street and Factory Pasture Rd, Kennebunk, Maine).
+This is at the northern end of the navigable part of the river.
 This is also a great place to stop for a break when paddling up river from the Route 9 bridge.

 The river flows into the Ocean at Parsons Beach, which lies to the west of the mouth.
 The entire navigable length of the river is 3 miles, with the route 9 bridge being 1/2 mile from the mouth, and the Railroad bridge being 2 1/2 miles from the mouth.